×

 Alternatives to funeral insurance

-There are a couple of different ways that you can pay for your funeral besides relying on over-50s life insurance.
+There are a couple of different ways that you can pay for your funeral besides relying on funeral insurance, like over-50’s life insurance.
 For instance, many people intend for their families to rely on their personal savings to pay their funeral costs, where others may turn to the government for assistance if they meet the eligibility criteria.

 Personal savings